-- (1) "The Authority must make its decisions by a vote at a meeting. - (2) However, the members of the Authority must approach decision making in a manner that- - (a) seeks to achieve consensus; and - (b) is consistent with, and reflects, the purpose of the Authority; and - (c) acknowledges as appropriate the interests of iwi in particular parts of the Kaituna River and its catchment. - (3) If the chairperson (or deputy chairperson) considers that the meeting is unlikely to achieve a consensus on a matter, the decision on the matter may be made only by a 70% majority of those members present and voting at the meeting. - (4) The chairperson and deputy chairperson of the Authority may vote on any matter but do not have a casting vote."
+- (1) "The Authority must make its decisions by a vote at a meeting.
+Members attending by electronic link can vote on any matters raised at the meeting. - (2) However, the members of the Authority must approach decision making in a manner that- - (a) seeks to achieve consensus; and - (b) is consistent with, and reflects, the purpose of the Authority; and - (c) acknowledges as appropriate the interests of iwi in particular parts of the Kaituna River and its catchment. - (3) If the chairperson (or deputy chairperson) considers that the meeting is unlikely to achieve a consensus on a matter, the decision on the matter may be made only by a 70% majority of those members present and voting at the meeting. - (4) The chairperson and deputy chairperson of the Authority may vote on any matter but do not have a casting vote." - [cl.

-[cl.
 4, Schedule 5, Tapuika Claims Settlement Act]